Edgewater Miami Development Guide: New Condo Projects

 You’ll also find one of the juiciest collections of top-rated restaurants in this largely residential neighborhood, making it a cozy yet top-notch place to call home.
 Read more for a deeper dive into the history, progress timeline, and more insider details on Edgewater: Miami’s Best-kept Secret Neighborhood.

 Given its prime location, family-friendly atmosphere, and flurry of new, more luxurious condo developments coming to this bayfront neighborhood over the next couple of years, Edgewater, Miami makes for a great investment opportunity.
-In terms of real estate, Edgewater is a rather young neighborhood, as it is currently being built up with luxurious new additions such as the recently completed Missoni Baia, the brand-powered Edition Residences, and limited-edition Villa Residences.
+In terms of real estate, Edgewater is a rather young neighborhood, as it is currently being built up with luxurious new additions such as the recently completed Missoni Baia and Elysee Miami, the stunning Aria Reserve, and limited-edition Villa Residences.

-Add to that luxury condo prices that are at an all-time high and still reporting gains, as seen in the latest figures from our comprehensive study on Miami’s real estate in Q2 2023, and the Miami real estate trends for 2024, this largely residential neighborhood has huge investment potential for first-time buyers to second-home seekers.
+Add to that luxury condo prices that have hit all-time highs and are holding steady, as seen in the latest figures from our comprehensive study on Miami’s real estate in Q3 2024, this largely residential neighborhood has huge investment potential for first-time buyers to second-home seekers.

 ARE WE FRIENDS ON SOCIAL MEDIA?